daveonhols/qmx/README.md

 ### The Solution ###

 For now we run the gateway as a standalone executable.
-As mentioned above, this is a POC so it can't be configured and isn't robust against failures in the back end.
-It listens on a port just as a regular Q process would with -p xxxx and forwards queries to a free back end worker, blocking if none are free, in a manner very similar to the -30! gateway.
+As mentioned above, this is an alpha version so it can't be configured etc.  It listens on a port (just as a regular Q process with -p xxxx would) and forwards queries to a free back end worker, blocking if none are free, in a manner very similar to the -30! gateway.
 Again we can run the "big" and "fast" query clients, but this time, we find that the fast client does not get intermittently blocked.

 ```
 "fast got :: 1 rows in dur :: 0D00:00:00.000395000"